Taxes on digital products (EU)

 - Register for MOSS and get a VAT ID.
 As a merchant you can register for the Mini One Stop Shop, or MOSS.
 If your business is based in an EU country, then you may already have a VAT ID and can easily register for MOSS.
 If you don’t have a VAT ID and operate your business from outside the EU, you can choose any EU country to be your Member State of identification.
 Note: UK merchants with a UK VAT ID can register for MOSS through the HMRC.

 - Charge VAT on your products.
 Our European-based merchants already know that Ecwid has supported setup for VAT rates for a long time.
-However, if you haven’t setup VAT rates before, it can easily be done through the Ecwid Control Panel.
+However, if you haven’t set up VAT rates before, it can easily be done through the Ecwid admin.
 Refer to this article in our Help Center for details.

 - Collect customer location.
 Ecwid already has a built-in capability to ask for a customer’s country.
 All you need to do is to enable billing address form at checkout in your store: